Univ.-Prof.in for Solo Voice

-The master's program in voice enables students to expand and intensify the skills they have acquired in the bachelor's program in the areas of opera, lied and oratorio.
+The master's programme in voice enables students to expand and intensify the skills they have acquired in the bachelor's programme in the areas of opera, lied and oratorio.
 To this end, a comprehensive range of courses is offered in both compulsory and elective subjects, which are geared to the constantly growing requirements of singers in the fields of opera, concert and song, and are intended to pave the way for students to achieve individual stage or podium maturity.

 In addition to in-depth work on opera roles and oratorio parts, students are given the opportunity to work on an extensive song repertoire as a song duo.
 The latter option represents an important and for students forward-looking expansion of the course offerings in the area of ensemble musicianship.

 The curriculum is competence-oriented.
 After completing the Master's programme in Voice, students should:

 - master their instrument, the voice, at the highest level and be able to present themselves professionally

 - be able to compile a programme according to artistic criteria, taking into account their own vocal abilities, and to work on it independently (podium maturity)

 - be free and independent in their artistic work